ludocode/onramp/core/cg/0-asm/README.md

 ### Dead Store Elimination

 Dead store elimination is performed in the backward propagation pass.
-We start atthe bottom of the function and scan all the way to the top, keeping track of what (numbered) registers are used.
+We start at the bottom of the function and scan all the way to the top, keeping track of what (numbered) registers are used.

 If a register is possibly used, a preceding store to it must be preserved.
 If a register is not used, stores to the register are useless, and so can be deleted by dead store elimination.